abonello/riddle-game-app/README.md

 _~~Build contact form~~_

 Better text for **About** including rules for game, input types expected.
 Case insensitive, No extra characters expected, numbers as text.

-Attempt 2 and 3 can accept the answer all typed in one of the text fields.
+_~~Attempt 2 and 3 can accept the answer all typed in one of the text fields.
-(Just a visual clue)
+(Just a visual clue)~~_

 Put more images and increase the game to 10 riddles.

-How can I prevent certain routes from being accessed directly.
-I want them to be accessible only through the menus AND when the user is logged in.
+<span style="color:red">`How can I prevent certain routes from being accessed directly.
+I want them to
+be accessible only through the menus AND when the user is logged in.`</span>

-Check that the game can be accessed independently by more than one user at the same time.
-NOT WORKING
+<span style="color:red">`Check that the game can be accessed independently by more than one user at the
+same time.
+NOT WORKING`</span>

-At the end of each riddle I need some form of feedback about outcome and number of points gained.
+<span style="color:red">`At the end of each riddle I need some form of feedback about outcome and
+number of points gained.
 Similarly at end of game need to display the amount of points earned for the whole game before moving on to the user page.
+I was thinking some form of modal before progressing to the next riddle or the user page if it is the end of the game.`</span>
 ***Perhaps a breakdown of points and answers, but this can be placed in EXTRAS.***

-Register button is logging in a user with an empty name.
-Button should be inactive if no username is typed.
+_~~Register button is logging in a user with an empty name.
+Button should be inactive if no username is typed.~~_

 ## TO DO -- EXTRA
-If a user is added to the HOF all games, I need to check if he already is on the list.
+<span style="color:blue">`If a user is added to the HOF all games, I need to check if he already is on the
+list.
 If yes, his entry will be updated, ie older entry removed.
-Need to check that this does not end with less than the current of entries. ie do not drop entries before checking and updating.
+Need to check that this does not end with less than the current of entries. ie do not drop entries before checking and updating.`</span>

 Timed game